 The Friends ended the year with assets of $68,000.
 Revenue in this non-fundraising year was $17,200 of which membership revenue was $4,300, memorials were $260, special donations were $9,600.
 Expenses were $6,100 of which $3,700 for newsletter and other printing, $1,650 was paid to the Park Board for the plants, $25,000 to the Park Board as deposit on the boardwalk, $3,750 to the Park Board for the bee survey, $3,410 was spent on Student Transportation Grants, and $520 was spent on weed wrench tools for the Invasive Action Group.
 One major donation of $6,000 from The Steven Leuthold Foundation was received.

-Weather: The record late date for the Garden opening was the most notable weather element this year.
+Weather: The unusual late date for the Garden opening was the most notable weather element this year.
 There was the severe wind in Summer which knocked down several of the old oaks.
 Total snowfall and precipitation were above average - snowfall at almost 70 inches compared to the average baseline of 43.6 inches.

 Photo top of page: The Upland Hillside on October 27, 2013.
 Photo ©G D Bebeau

 Meeting Minutes and correspondence of The Friends of the Wild Flower Garden.

 Archive of the Friends Newsletter The Fringed Gentian™